-Network Overhead This metric measures the number of extra bytes that are sent using SVELTE as compared to SVELTE+.
-Sending traffic requires power consumption and therefore, a security system that sends less extra traffic by power-constrained devices is highly desired.
+1) Network Overhead: This metric measures the number of extra bytes that are sent using SVELTE as compared to SVELTE+.
+Sending traffic requires battery consumption and therefore, a security system that sends less extra traffic by power-constrained devices is highly desired.